ExMember/exmember.github.io/_posts/2022-04-04-the-value-of-bitcoin.md

 A unit of account is something that is useful to measure the value (or cost) of other items.
-In the same way we use inches to measure length, we use a money, (like dollars) to measure value.
+In the same way we use inches to measure length, we use money, (like dollars) to measure value.

 A medium of exchange is something that is useful in trade.
 I write software and eat bananas.
 It's hard to trade bananas for software labor, so